HR Tech

 The end of the year is a natural time to take stock of which goals were met and set new objectives.
 “Any management process starts with planning and ends with monitoring and closure,” said Nevena Sofranic, CEO of recruitment platform Recrooit.
 “It’s the same thing with HR.
 The strategic HR planning process begins with assessing current staffing, then projecting future staffing requirements based on company goals.”

-In the first quarter, HR teams might be focused on assessing current conditions, such as 401K limits, vacation days, and other administration tasks, Sofranic said.
+In the first quarter, HR teams might be focused on assessing current conditions, such as 401(k) limits, vacation days, and other administration tasks, Sofranic said.
 By the fourth quarter, they’re reviewing key performance indicators (KPIs), employee performance, hiring plans for the coming year, and other new objectives, including determining which HR tools will help them attract, engage, and retain talent going forward.

 “The end of the year is the opportunity to use data to create goals and make demands for any department, especially for HR,” Sofranic said.
-“At the end of the last [quarter] of activities, you can see the results of the lack of investment and the rise of new needs from within the company.”
+“At the end of the last quarter of activities, you can see the results of the lack of investment and the rise of new needs from within the company.”

-3. Give yourself time for implementation.
+4. Give yourself time for implementation.

 Buying HR software isn't simply a financial a transaction or matter of executing a contract.
 Once you've signed on the dotted line, you need to focus on actually implementing the tool.
 Depending on what kind of HR tech you're purchasing, implementation timelines vary greatly: For example, expansive, all-in-one suites like Workday can take months or even years to implement.
-And it’s no surprise why: Implementing an HCM suite is a sensitive, involved process that requires careful testing.
-Every detail must be perfect, from home addresses to direct deposit info.
+And that doesn't include time you'll need to take to communicate and roll out the new software to the rest of the company.

 Overall, most Lattice implementations (75%) take a month to complete, depending on your company size and the number of modules used.
 Implementation for enterprises can take up to eight weeks.
 That shorter timeline means you can reap the benefits of our software within the same quarter, not to mention a 195% ROI over three years.
 It also potentially means heading into the new year without having to sweat implementation — a true fresh start for the year ahead.

-4. You’ll build a full year of insights.
+5. You’ll build a full year of insights.

 With January 1 software launches, HR teams can begin to execute against any newly defined processes on day one, Donahue said.
-At the same time, at the end of 2023, they’ll gain a full year of data to evaluate their own progress and how well employees across an organization have done.
+At the same time, at the end of 2024, they’ll gain a full year of data to evaluate their own progress and how well employees across an organization have done.
 Those metrics will help HR teams determine if their own KPIs have been met and what pay raises employees have earned.

 “Typically, merit increases, which are based on reviews, are decided on and given in December and then they hit everyone's paychecks in January for that new year,” said Donahue.
 “You want and need a full year of performance data to look back on to inform your merit increase decisions.”